 The Meteorological Group at BNL has been recording weather data on site since 1949.
 The Laboratory is broadly influenced by continental and maritime weather systems.
 Locally, the Long Island Sound, Atlantic Ocean, and associated bays influence wind directions and humidity and provide a moderating influence on extreme summer and winter temperatures.
 The prevailing ground-level winds at BNL are from the southwest during the summer, from the northwest during the winter, and about equally from those two directions during the spring and fall (Nagle 1975, 1978).
-Figure 1-4 shows the 2010 annual wind rose for BNL, which depicts the annual frequency distribution of wind speed and direction, measured at an on-site meteorological tower at heights of 33 feet (10 meters) and 300 feet (88 meters) above land surface.
+Figure 1-4 shows the 2011 annual wind rose for BNL, which depicts the annual frequency distribution of wind speed and direction, measured at an on-site meteorological tower at heights of 33 feet (10 meters) and 300 feet (85 meters) above land surface.

-The average monthly temperature in the area for 2010 was 53 degrees Fahrenheit (°F).
-The average yearly temperature for the area was 50°F. Figures 1-5 and 1-6 show the 2010 monthly mean temperatures and the historical annual mean temperatures, respectively.
+The average monthly temperature in the area for 2011 was 53 degrees Fahrenheit (°F).
+The average yearly temperature for the area was 50°F. Figures 1-5 and 1-6 show the 2011 monthly mean temperatures and the historical annual mean temperatures, respectively.

-The total annual precipitation in 2010 was 54 inches.
-Figures 1-7 and 1-8 show the 2010 monthly and the 61-year annual precipitation data.
-The average snowfall for the 2009-2010 winter season was 62 inches, well above the 32 inches average yearly snowfall for Long Island.
+The total annual precipitation in 2011 was 51 inches.
+Figures 1-7 and 1-8 show the 2011 monthly and the 62-year annual precipitation data.
+The average snowfall for the 2010-2011 winter season was 5.5 inches, well below the 31 inches average yearly snowfall for Long Island, but still above the 4.5 inches recorded for the 1997-1998 winter season.